snir1551/Ex3_OPP/README.md

 <a name="p3"></a>
 ## Part 1:
-* At this part, we create class DiGraph.py that implements GraphInterface interface that represent a directed Weighted Graph  <br />
+* At this part, we create class DiGraph.py that implements GraphInterface abstract that represents an interface that represent a directed Weighted Graph  <br />
 * At This section we deals with the structure of the vertices,edges,weight and neighbors of the nodes
 * Juint tests.